maringa780/ClusToRa/README.md

 Downloaf this repository and add all it's contents/sub-folders to your MATLAB path.
 Call `ClusToRa_GUI` in your command window to star `ClusToRa'

 ## Running ClusToRa
 `ClusToRa` has three main components — **Analysis**, **Plotting**, and **Differential** — each accessible through its own tab within the app.
 A file containing only cell XY coordinates and cell types is sufficient to use the first two components.
-The Differential module additionally requires an expression matrix.
+The Differential module additionally requires an expression matrix. \
+:: To start using ClusToRa on Windows, click teh shortcut icon you created during installation: \
+:: To start using ClusToRa in MATLAB, enter:
+     ```matlab
+     ClusToRa_GUI
+     ```

 💡**Tip:** Hover your cursor over any section of the app to view helpful information describing that part of the interface and its functionality.